• Skip to main content

 Charm Square Zipper Pouch Template Download

 Click on the button below to download the charm square zipper pouch template.
-Print the pattern at 100% or DO NOT SCALE.
-The pattern will print on 2 pages – just trim along the dashed line and tape them together.
+Print the file at 100% or DO NOT SCALE.
+The pattern will print on 2 pages and is just the templates (does not include instructions) – just trim along the dashed line and tape them together.
+Want to print the instructions without ads?
+Get the PDF printable pattern here.

 How to sew a half square triangle zipper pouch with charm squares